A few things one might want to know about the FE Exam –

 Far better than the MOOC was the book by Patrick J. Shepherd “FE Exam: How to Pass on the First Try”.
 It contains five practice exams that focus on the 80% of questions you need to master to pass.
 It also comes loaded with extensive tips on the experience of writing the exam and how to strategize for it.
 If you only have only limited time time to to study, the Shepherd book should be your tool.

-Shepherd’s book focuses on the 80% you need to pass.
+Shephard's book focuses on the 80% of the questions you need to pass.

 The large PPI Lindeburg preparation manuals and sample examinations will kick your preparation into high gear.
 The study materials wills quickly remind you of the concepts you need.
 The questions and practice exams in these manuals are slight more difficult than the FE so you should be confident after this preparation.